BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 Choose it from the dropdown, that's all you *have* to do.

 If you want to customize the date format or display/functionality of the datepicker UI, you can set the options by entering a list of options in the Options box of the field editor, one per line.

 Note that you must end each option with a comma, or you'll end up with a javascript error instead of a datepicker.

+Note that any options you specify will *override* the default options.

 e.g.